AKmahim/study-helping-ai-gemini/README.md

 # Study Helping AI
 ## Overview

-Study Helping AI Chat is a hands-on project aimed at learning how to build a multimodal chat application.
-This project is all about integrating different AI models to handle PDFs and communicate with the pdf.
+Study Helping AI Chat is a google gemini base chat bot for help you in study.
+Here you can upload a pdf book and chat with this pdf book as you need.
+When you ask anything to this chat bot it will give you the information base on your given pdf book.

 ## Features